Back to blog

 Step 6: Document Everything Before Touching Anything

-• The merge audit log entry showing timestamp and match key
+2. The merge audit log entry highlighting the match rule triggered.

 What to Bring to the Escalation